jharwell/libra/docs/src/concepts/testing.rst

    * - Initial code development
      - No
      - You are trying to get something implemented.
-Waiting for tests to build when your library hasn't compiled yet yet adds friction without value.
+Waiting for tests to build when your library hasn't compiled yet adds friction without value.

    * - Writing tests to validate what you just wrote